 - Now after relaxing here for some time, you can take the same route back which will take you at the base village.

 The best time to visit Harishchandra gad is between July to mid October.
-In rainy session you will have great time hiking.
+However, the lush greenery during the monsoon can offer a unique and beautiful experience for those who love to enjoy trekking in challenging conditions.
 In October you can get the best pictures in the mild sunlight and fresh surrounding.

 Places To Visit Near Harishchandragad :